spiral/roadrunner-bridge/README.md

 #### Proto files repository

+By default, GRPC looks for proto file in a directory.
 You have the ability to use repository for looking proto files.

 The first thing you need to do is create a repository that implements `ProtoFilesRepositoryInterface`:
 ```php